Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Practice gentle yoga 4-5 times weekly, focusing on poses that aid digestion and reduce stress.
 Morning sessions work best, as they set a positive tone and help manage potential nausea throughout the day.
 Key poses include cat-cow stretches, seated spinal twists, legs-up-the-wall pose, and gentle backbends.
 Avoid intense hot yoga styles initially, as they may exacerbate dehydration or dizziness.
 Sessions can range from 15-60 minutes depending on experience level.

 Home practice requires only a yoga mat ($20-80).
 Online classes range from free (YouTube) to $30 monthly for premium apps.
 Studio classes cost $15-25 per session or $80-150 for monthly unlimited passes.
-Props like blocks ($15-30) and straps ($10-20) enhance comfort and accessibility but aren't essential for beginners.
+Props like blocks ($15-30) and straps ($10-20) enhance comfort and accessibility but aren't important for beginners.

 Cycling, whether stationary or outdoor, provides excellent cardiovascular exercise with minimal joint stress.
 The seated position and smooth pedaling motion make it particularly suitable for GLP-1 patients who may experience fatigue or joint discomfort with high-impact activities.
 Both indoor and outdoor cycling offer unique benefits for different preferences and circumstances.